Our teams in Central Asia are training people for ministry, serving the homeless, and pioneering medical mission efforts.

 Join Our Teams in Central Asia

 Anyone joining a team long-term will complete on-field orientation.
 Part of this is language learning and, while new team members will certainly be involved in ministry from the beginning, their main focus for the first two years on the field should be language learning.
-All long-term workers must complete training with World Horizons in the US or UK before joining a team.
+All long-term workers must complete training at one of World Horizons’ training locations before joining a team.”

 If you’re interested in learning more about our teams, please contact firstname.lastname@example.org